 Is there fishing available at night?

 Our location on the Kvichak allows for fishing anytime you didn’t get your fill during normal hours.
 We have approximately 300 yards of gravel beach.
 Our beach is a normal trout holding/feeding area, depth ranges from a foot out to about 20’.
-We don’t typically see trout over 20”s here but have caught them up to 27”.
+We don’t typically see trout over 20 inches here but have caught them up to 27”.

 What is there to do at the lodge?

 Most people enjoy relaxing after a full day of fishing.
 Our hot tub is a favorite as is the sauna.
 A roaring fire in the gazebo with a cocktail meets many peoples definition of relaxing.
 Many of our staff enjoy a spirited card game and some people think we might be hustling at the horseshoe pits.
 We have wireless internet, satellite television and a good selection of reading material.
-Your handheld cell phone will not work in King Salmon or at the lodge.
 Check out a list of our amenities!